mbentley/overclockix/README.md

 # Overclockix
-For more information about the Overclockix project, see http://www.overclockix.com
+For more information about the Overclockix project, including downloads, see http://www.overclockix.com

 ## Prerequisites for live-build
 In order to work with Overclockix using live-build, you must first meet the following prerequesites: